Erik Demaine's Folding and Unfolding:

 Theorem

-Straight-Skeleton Solution
+Straight-Skeleton Method

 Martin Demaine, Anna Lubiw, and I solved the fold-and-cut problem using the “straight skeleton”.
 This structure is defined (roughly) as follows.
 For each face of the desired cut pattern (region between cuts), shrink the face so that the edges stay parallel and move a constant speed in a perpendicular direction.
 Stop whenever the boundary becomes nonsimple (intersects itself), and continue shrinking each piece.
 The straight skeleton is the trajectories of the vertices of the desired cut pattern during this shrinking process.
-I have omitted the details for vertices of degree zero and one, which require special care.
+Not described here are the details for vertices of degree zero and one, which require special care.
+For more about the straight skeleton, see Jeff Erickson's straight-skeleton page or Aichholzer et al.'s original paper about the straight skeleton.

 The straight skeleton consists of the majority of the creases and achieve the desired “lining up” of cuts.
 In addition, there are perpendicular creases.
 Basically, from each vertex of the straight skeleton, we shoot a ray perpendicular to each reachable cut edge, and the ray “bounces” (reflects) through any skeleton edges it meets.